If you would rather read than watch my above video then here is the transcript of this video about the early rising child:

 Going to Bed too Drowsy

 And the fourth common cause of early rising is going to bed too drowsy.
 So if your child is rocked, held, or if you lie down with our child until they fall asleep, we actually do a lot of the work for them at bedtime.Then we expect them to know how to put themselves back to sleep at 5 a.m., when it’s the hardest time to fall back asleep.
-It’s similar for us as adults if we wake up at 5 a.m., and don’t go back to sleep quick enough because our bodies have had enough sleep to function, but not necessarily enough to feel restored and energetic.
+It’s similar for us as adults if we wake up at 5 a.m., and don’t go back to sleep quickly enough.
+Our bodies have had enough sleep to function, but not necessarily enough to feel restored and energetic.
 This is why it’s important to make sure you’re not doing too much of the work for them at bedtime.

 Obstructive Sleep Apnea